-Audit and Diel 2 1 2 The Audit and Rick Management Committee shall have the Audit and Risk Management 3 1 2 The Audit and Risk Management Committee shall have the following functions: 1.
+T 1 1 Audit and Risk Management 3 1 2 The Audit and Risk Management Committee shall have the following functions: 1.
 Assist the Board in the performance of its oversight responsibility for the financial reporting process, system of internal controls, audit process and monitoring of compliance with applicable laws, rules and regulations.
 2. Provide oversight over Management's activities in managing credit, market, liquidity, operational, legal and other risks of the Company.
 This function may include regular receipt from Management of information on risk exposures and risk management activities.
 3. Perform oversight functions over the Company's Internal and External Auditors.
 It should ensure that the Internal and External Auditors are given reasonable access to all material records, properties and personnel to enable them to perform their respective audit functions.
 4. Review the Annual Internal Audit Plan to ensure its conformity with the objectives of the Company.
 The Plan shall include the audit scope, resources and budget necessary to implement it.
 5. Recommend the appointment, re-appointment and removal of External Auditor.
 6. Prior to the commencement of the audit, discuss with the External Auditor the nature, scope and expenses of the audit, and ensure proper coordination if more than one audit firm is involved in the activity to secure proper coverage and minimize duplication of efforts.
 7. Ensure the establishment of an Internal Audit Department and the appointment of a Corporate Auditor and the terms and conditions of its engagement and removal.
-Monitor, evaluate and confirm the adequacy and effectiveness of the Company's internal control system, including financial reporting control and information technology security.
+8. Monitor, evaluate and confirm the adequacy and effectiveness of the Company's internal control system, including financial reporting control and information technology security.
 9. Review the reports submitted by the Internal and External Auditors.
-10. Review the quarterly, half-year and annual financial statements before their submission to the Board, with particular focus on the following: any change/s in accounting policies and practices; major judgmental areas; significant related party transactions; significant adjustments resulting from the audit; going concern assumptions; compliance with accounting standards; and compliance with accounting standards, and compliance with tax, legal and regulatory requirements.
+10. Review the quarterly, half-year and annual financial statements before their submission to the Board, with particular focus on the following: any change/s in accounting policies and practices; major judgmental areas; significant related party transactions; significant adjustments resulting from the audit; going concern assumptions; compliance with accounting standards; and compliance with tax, legal and regulatory requirements.